 - Once cooled, sprinkle with icing sugar and enjoy!

 Love the sound of this recipe?
-Save and pin it to try later on, and if you do decide to try it out for yourself, tag me in your baking pictures on Instagram! @thediaryofrebecca
+Save and pin-it to try later on.
+Don’t forget to tag me in your baking pictures over on Instagram using @thediaryofrebecca.

 Happy baking!
 Rebecca x